Tenant Right League: Disaffection in the north, secession in the south

 The Catholic Primate, Archbishop Paul Cullen, who had been sceptical of the independent opposition policy from the outset, sought to rein in clerical support for the remaining IIP in the constituencies.
 This was accompanied by the defection from the League of the Catholic Defence Association (to it detractors, "the Pope's Brass Band").
 Lucas's decision to take a complaint against Cullen to Rome only further alienated clerical support.
-Neither the League nor its parliamentary grouping survived the decade.